 The South Carolina county with the most historical markers listed in this database is Charleston County, with 631 of them.
 It is followed by Greenville County with 377 markers.
 The Charleston area of Charleston County has the highest number of markers within its limits, 416.
 In Greenville County the area with the most markers, 263, is Greenville.

 Checking the database for the city or town in South Carolina with the most markers we again find Charleston at the top of the list with 418 markers in or near it.
-And Columbia also shows up again in next place, with 261 markers.
+It is followed by Columbia in Richland County with 290 markers.
 For the ZIP Code with the most markers it’s 29401 at the top of the list with 292 markers in its delivery area.
 (ZIP Code 29401 is assigned to Charleston SC.)
 It is followed by ZIP Code 29201 with 229 markers.
 (29201 is assigned to Columbia SC including the Market Center, Olympia, and State Hospital delivery areas.)